-As of December 31, 2023, the Company employed approximately 13,500 people of which about 8000 were covered by some 18 collective agreements.
+As of December 31, 2024, the Company employed approximately 13,500 people of which about 8,400 were covered by some 17 collective agreements.
 These agreements are normally negotiated for varying terms, and in any given year, a number of these agreements expire and are renegotiated; most renew without significant issues.
 However, if a collective agreement covering a significant number of employees or involving certain key employees were to expire and lead to a work stoppage, there can be no assurance that such work stoppage would not have a material adverse effect on the Company's financial condition and results of operations.
+In 2024 there was a brief strike at the Company's Courtney Park plant, which was successfully resolved with ratification of a new collective agreement.